quasilyte/KSQLite/README.md

 Either use `LIMIT 1` or other ways to request only 1 row from the database, or use `fetch()` method and skip rest of the rows explicitely.

+### fetchRowAssoc

+Like `fetchRow`, but result array has column name keys instead of indexes.

 ### fetchColumn

 ```php